blues/app-accelerators/02-fridge-fleet-monitor/firmware/README.md

 # Fridge Fleet Monitor Firmware

-This project's firmware is a variant of the [Blues Wireless Sparrow Reference Firmware](https://github.com/blues/sparrow-reference-firmware).
+This project's firmware is a variant of the [Blues Sparrow Reference Firmware](https://github.com/blues/sparrow-reference-firmware).

 To run the firmware, start by ensuring you have the prerequisites below installed.